chewyboba10/TeamRepo/project.md

   let locy = 0; //location y value let locname = "";
   let letters = ["a", "b", "c", "d"];

   function promptUsername() {
     var username = prompt("Enter your username:");
     if (username !== null && username !== "") {
+      // Username is not empty and has been entered
+      // Store the username in a variable or perform any desired actions
+      // For example, you can log the username to the console console.log("Username entered:", username);
+    } else {
+      // No username entered or canceled by the user
+      // Handle this case as per your requirements
+    }
+    initialize(); // Call the initialize function to start the game }

+  function promptUsername() {
+    var username = prompt("Enter your username:");
+    if (username !== null && username !== "") {